 Wesley Enhanced Living is proud to announce that they've vaccinated nearly 90% of residents in each community with the first dose of the COVID-19 vaccine as of March 2, 2021, with even some residents having received the second dose as well.

 WEL Doylestown was featured in an article that provided information about vaccine rollout throughout senior living communities in PA.
 The piece featured a quote from Executive Director Maureen Casey and photos of resident Ken Barton and employee Andre Ellis receiving their vaccines.

-Wesley Enhanced Living is proud to be recognized for the second year in a row as one of the Best Workplaces in Aging Services by Great Place to Work and Fortune.
+Wesley Enhanced Living was named as one of the top three 2020 Best Workplaces for Aging Services in the country by Great Place to Work® and Fortune.

 Rabbi Meryl Crean B.C.C., chaplain at Wesley Enhanced Living Main Line, donated one of WEL Main Line's Torah scrolls to Lions Gate community.